-- For laminated pastries, like puff pastry, croissants, and pie dough, you can use regular unsalted butter; if you can, invest in a higher fat butter, like a European butter, that would be even better.
+- For laminated pastries, like puff pastry, croissants, and pie dough, you can use regular unsalted butter; if you can, invest in a higher-fat butter, like European butter, that would be even better.

-- For biscuits and scones, you can use a higher fat butter, like a European butter, for a more flaky effect; regular unsalted butter can also work.
+- For biscuits and scones, you can use a higher-fat butter, like European butter, for a more flaky effect; regular unsalted butter can also work.

 - For most cookies, like drop cookies or cut-out cookies, you can use regular unsalted butter, or even salted butter (depending on the recipe)

 - For shortbread cookies, you can use regular unsalted butter, a higher-fat European butter; even clarified butter can work for a richer flavour and more tender crumb.

 - For brioche bread, use regular unsalted butter

 - For cakes, use regular unsalted butter